Last Updated on December 22, 2020 by Fiona Maclean

 Since Advocaat is basically boozy custard, you can personalize your recipe in any number of creative ways.
 You could always try adding vodka, gin, brandy, whiskey or rum or perhaps substitute the lemonade with prosecco.
 And, for that classic 70s garnish, add a glace cherry to your Advocaat Snowball!

-So if you fancy a truly festive nostalgic Christmas cocktail why not give it go!
+So if you fancy a truly festive nostalgic Christmas cocktail why not give my recipe for an Advocaat Snowball cocktail a go!